Using Mutation-Analysis to Examine an LLM's Ability to Summarize Code: Introduction

 Listing \ref{listing:intro-negative-example} shows an example of a mutation applied to a function.
 The model (GPT-4 in this case) summarizes both the original and mutated versions as ``This method returns the smallest element in the heap'' despite the fact that the mutated version returns the last element instead.
 Throughout the paper and in our replication package, we provide many more examples of cases where LLMs produces accurate summaries and where it fails to describe the actual behavior of the code.
 By comparing summaries across behavior-altering mutations, we can test whether a model is responding to the specific implementation details of the program or producing a description consistent with the intended pattern.
 Using this mutation-based evaluation, we observe a considerable number of cases where the model does not capture the introduced behavioral changes, even when they alter the intended outcome of the code.

-This paper contributes a mutation-based methodology for evaluating LLM code summarization using targeted code modifications.
-We apply this methodology in three complementary ways.
+The primary contribution of this paper is the mutation-based evaluation methodology itself.
+We validate it through three complementary experiments that demonstrate its utility.
 First, we construct a controlled synthetic dataset designed to control for program size, mutation location, and structural complexity (spanning single-function to multi-threaded architectures).
 In this setting, we analyze performance as a function of program size and structural complexity, mutation type, and mutation location, allowing us to identify which dimensions most strongly affect whether a summary reflects a change in the code's logic.
 Second, we evaluate the same methodology on a dataset of human-written programs to test whether the observed findings persist when the code is not model-generated.
 This addresses the concern that results from model-generated code may not transfer to code written by developers.
 Third, we repeat the evaluation across a newer generation model, enabling a direct comparison of whether newer models are more capable of tracking the code's logic under the same evaluation conditions.
 This work positions mutation analysis as a practical evaluation framework for comparing LLM-generated code summaries across models, datasets, and program characteristics.